morganmayday/tayen-core/traits/naoneh.md

 You may only take this trait at character creation.
 When you do, you gain a rank in Endure and +2 Health.

-II: You delve deeper into naoneh history and gain a rank in Recall Occult Lore and Recall Historical Lore--if either of those skills is at its cap, assign its point elsewhere.
+II: You delve deeper into naoneh history and gain a rank in Recall Lore.
+If it's at it cap, assign it elsewhere.
+You also gain Recall Occult and Historical lore specialties.

 III: When you take lethal damage, instead of dying, you shatter, and can be repaired as a major action on intrigue scale.
 You can only use this feature once.